 International arms transfers

 SIPRI researchers have been studying international arms transfers since 1968.
 Research is currently divided into three areas: Measuring international arms transfers; Transparency in international arms transfers; and Controlling international arms transfers.
 Research findings are presented in the SIPRI Yearbook and other SIPRI and non-SIPRI publications.
-SIPRI also maintains the Arms Transfers Database - which includes information on all international transfers of major conventional weapons since 1950 - as well as a database of all international and multilateral arms embargoes.
+SIPRI also maintains the Arms Transfers Database - which includes information on all international transfers of major weapons since 1950 - as well as a database of all international and multilateral arms embargoes.

-SIPRI ARMS TRANSFERS DATA LAUNCH 2015
+SIPRI ARMS TRANSFERS DATA LAUNCH 2016

 RECENT MEDIA COVERAGE

 The SIPRI Top 100 arms-producing and military services companies, 2014

 The 2015 UN Register on Conventional Arms: still time to improve

 Programme Director Dr Aude Fleurant, Head of the SIPRI Arms and Military Expenditure Programme, gave a lecture on global trends in military expenditure, arms transfers and arms industry at the above titled seminar held at the Baltic Defence College.
 For futher information please contact Dr. Aude Fleurant.

 Senior Researcher Siemon Wezeman from the SIPRI Arms and Military Expenditure Programme, participated in the Pax Christi Flanders annual Peace Conference and, in the context of Belgian plans for new combat aircraft, presented an overview of the global and European markets for combat aircraft.
 For more information about this event please see here.
 For any further information please contact Siemon Wezeman.